yaxter/wifidroid/README.md

 These examples can be used in Pydroid3 and in a kivy / kivymd app

+## Important
-##Important: Before using wifidroid make sure your android app
-has the following permissions: CHANGE_WIFI_STATE, ACCESS_WIFI_STATE,
-INTERNET, ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION, ACCESS_NETWORK_STATE,
-and also remember that to scan Wi-Fi networks you must activate the location
+Before using wifidroid make sure your android app has the following permissions: CHANGE_WIFI_STATE, ACCESS_WIFI_STATE, INTERNET, ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION, ACCESS_NETWORK_STATE, and also remember that to scan Wi-Fi networks you must activate the location